perak/kitchen-site/files/getting_started.md

 Input file
 ===========

 The input is just a JSON or YAML file containing the application's description.
+You can write it manually using your favorite editor or use <a href="{{urlFor 'login'}}">kitchen-GUI</a> - visual application generator.

 You can start with one of the minimal templates below, depending on whether you need a user account system in your app or not:

 **Application without user account system**: